Author Archives: Roofing SEO Webmasters

 Social Media Analytics to Improve Ad Efficiency

-Along with your company’s social media account, the platforms provide you with an array of analytics tools that can help you identify the best advertising avenues for your business.
+Along with your company’s social media account, the platforms provide various analytics tools to help you identify the best advertising avenues for your business.

 These metrics provide information on engagement levels, sharing, new followers, and more to give you a comprehensive overview of your social media advertising efforts.